 The prior discussion serves as a framework to address the disagreements that exist within Christianity to resolve the religious conflicts.
 This could be seen, on the first hand, in terms of criticizing one another in this diverse phenomenon.
 On the other hand, various theologians in South Asia have adopted some anti-colonial perspectives that have fueled this situation by misperceiving the primacy of the Bible in order to remove the aspects of colonial legacy.
 Along with this, it has been argued that one of the most damaging issues in Asian church circles has been the Western influence of Christianity, which has been one of the major difficulties portraying different Christianity to Asian religions.
 Christians are viewed as Western agents in South Asian countries such as Pakistan, and some Muslims believe that when it comes to interreligious dialogue, Christians have their own motives and goals to sit with Muslims aside from social issues.
-They further claim that the West is supporting Christians in terms of making certain policies to turn this Muslim state into Christendom.137 On the other side, Pakistani Christians' adoption of colonial legacy, in which Christians are divided into numerous denominations and are still enslaved by Western policies is another major challenge in this context.
-In this regard, it is important to note that, on the first hand, theological libraries have a lot of Western literature, while Urdu literature is rare.
-Seminaries and Bible schools, on the other hand, have no solution for honor killing and rape cases, and many churches, sadly, remain silent on forced conversion cases.138
+They further claim that the West is supporting Christians in terms of making certain policies to turn this Muslim state into Christendom.58 On the other side, Pakistani Christians' adoption of colonial legacy, in which Christians are of the Contribution of Christian Study Center.